Qubes-Community/Contents/docs/customization/dpi-scaling.md

 echo Xft.dpi: 144 | xrdb -merge
 ~~~

 Once you found a value that fits your setup you'll likely want to permanently set the `Xft.dpi` resource.
-You can do so on a per-template or per-VM basis:
+You can do so on a per-template (system-wide) or per-VM basis:

 - add (or modify) `Xft.dpi: xxx` in the TemplateVM's Xresource file (`/etc/X11/Xresources` or `/etc/X11/Xresources/x11-common` for whonix-ws-template).
 - or, add `Xft.dpi: xxx` to `$HOME/.Xresources` in each AppVM.

-### VMs with gsd-xsettings ###
+### VMs with Gnome settings daemon ###

 We'll set the `scaling-factor` and `text-scaling-factor` dconf values in the `org.gnome.desktop.interface` schema.

-Get the current values (if any):
+Get the current values:

 ~~~
 gsettings get org.gnome.desktop.interface scaling-factor